tehnub a year ago

 So, "predicts outcome", what does that even mean?
 I know the outcome of `git add` is... the file being added.
 And it has to run the command in the end anyway.

-• ben-schaaf 12 hours ago
+• ben-schaaf a year ago

 It means that the outcome is shown immediately on the next rendered frame instead of waiting for the command to complete, then reading the index and updating the UI from that.
 You knowing the outcome is exactly the point; the UI needs to be responsive immediately because you're not waiting to find out what happens.